Inuyasha: Manga

 In North America, Inuyasha has been licensed for English language release by Viz Media, initially titled as Inu-Yasha.
 They began publishing the manga in April 1997 in an American comic book format, each issue containing two or three chapters from the original manga, and the last issue was released in February 2003, which covered up until the original Japanese 14th volume.
-In May 1998, Viz Media began publishing the series in a first trade-paperback edition, with twelve volumes published from July 6, 1998 to October 6, 2002.
-A second edition began with the 13th volume, released on April 9, 2003, and the first twelve volumes, following this edition, were reprinted as well.
+Viz Media started publishing the series in a first trade-paperback edition, with 12 volumes published from July 6, 1998, to October 6, 2002.
+A second edition began with the 13th volume, released on April 9, 2003, and the first 12 volumes, following this edition, were reprinted as well.
 Up until the 37th volume, Viz Media published the series in left-to-right orientation, and with the release of the 38th volume on July 14, 2009, they published the remaining volumes in "unflipped" right-to-left page layout.
 Viz Media published the 56th and final volume of Inuyasha on January 11, 2011.
 In 2009, Viz Media began publishing the series in their 3-in-1 omnibus volume "VizBig" edition, with the original unflipped chapters.
-The eighteen volumes were released from November 10, 2009 to February 11, 2014.
-On December 15, 2020, Viz released all eighteen of these volumes digitally.
+The 18 volumes were released from November 10, 2009, to February 11, 2014.
+On December 15, 2020, Viz released the 18 volumes digitally.

 Anime

 Inuyasha

-The first Inuyasha anime adaptation, sometimes known as Inuyasha: A Feudal Fairy Tale (戦国御伽草子 犬夜叉, Sengoku Otogizōshi Inuyasha), produced by Sunrise ran for 167 episodes and was broadcast in Japan on Yomiuri TV from October 16, 2000, to September 13, 2004.
-It was also broadcast on Nippon Television.
+The first Inuyasha anime adaptation, sometimes known as Inuyasha: A Feudal Fairy Tale (戦国御伽草子 犬夜叉, Sengoku Otogizōshi Inuyasha), produced by Sunrise, was broadcast for 167 episodes on Yomiuri TV and Nippon TV from October 16, 2000, to September 13, 2004.
 Avex collected the episodes in a total of seven series of DVD volumes distributed in Japan between May 30, 2001, and July 27, 2005.

 In North America, the series was licensed for an English dub release by Viz Media.
 The series was first run on Adult Swim from August 31, 2002, to October 27, 2006, with reruns from 2006 to 2014.
-When Toonami became a block on Adult Swim, Inuyasha aired there from November 2012 to March 1, 2014, when the network announced that they had lost the broadcast rights to the series.
-On August 25, 2017, Starz announced that they would be offering episodes of the series for their Video on Demand service starting September 1, 2017.
+When Toonami became a block on Adult Swim, Inuyasha aired there from November 2012 to March 2014, when the network announced that they had lost the broadcast rights to the series.
+On August 25, 2017, Starz announced that they would be offering episodes of the series for their video on demand service starting on September 1 of that same year, where they were available until November 30, 2018.
 The series aired in Canada on YTV's Bionix programming block from September 5, 2003, to December 1, 2006.
 Viz collected the series in a total of 55 DVD volumes, while seven box sets were also released.
 In September 2020, Funimation announced that they would begin streaming the first 54 episodes of the series and the four films.

-Viz Media also released a separate series of ani-manga volumes which are derived from full-color screenshots of the anime episodes.
-30 volumes were released from January 14, 2004 to December 9, 2008.
+Viz Media also released a separate series of ani-manga volumes, which are derived from full-color screenshots of the anime episodes.
+30 volumes were released from January 14, 2004, to December 9, 2008.